Paxton, Ma. Real Estate Information

 Paxton is a sleepy bedroom community that gives its residents a nice repose from the hectic pace of urban areas.
 Its proximity near Worcester, and thus points throughout the state makes Paxton a nice community to commute from.
 Route 122 is the main route connecting the town to Worcester, and though only 7 miles from Worcester, traffic can delay a ride into Worcester during rush hour.

-S & R Properties can help you find Homes For Sale in Paxton Ma.
+Let S & R Properties help you find homes for sale in Paxton, Ma.